-2. Where a State Party, owing to the principles of its domestic legal system, cannot adopt the measures referred to in paragraph 1 (a), it may instead adopt legislative and other measures as may be necessary to ensure the real-time collection or recording of traffic data associated with specified communications transmitted in its territory, through the application of technical means in that territory.

-3. Each State Party shall adopt such legislative and other measures as may be necessary to oblige a service provider to keep confidential the fact of the execution of any power provided for in this article and any information relating to it.
+- 2. Where a State Party, owing to the principles of its domestic legal system, cannot adopt the measures referred to in paragraph 1 (a) of this article, it may instead adopt such legislative and other measures as may be necessary to ensure the real-time collection or recording of traffic data associated with specified communications transmitted in its territory, through the application of technical means in that territory. - 3.
+Each State Party shall adopt such legislative and other measures as may be necessary to oblige a service provider to keep confidential the fact of the execution of any power provided for in this article and any information relating to it.

 Article 30.
-Interception of content data
+Interception of content data [agreed ad referendum]

-1. Each State Party shall adopt such legislative and other measures as may be necessary, in relation to a range of serious criminal offences to be determined by domestic law, to empower its competent authorities to:

-(a) Collect or record, through the application of technical means in the territory of that State Party; and

-(b) Compel a service provider, within its existing technical capability:
+- 1. Each State Party shall adopt such legislative and other measures as may be necessary, in relation to a range of serious criminal offences to be determined by domestic law, to empower its competent authorities to: - (a) Collect or record, through the application of technical means in the territory of that State Party; and - (b) Compel a service provider, within its existing technical capability: - (i) To collect or record, through the application of technical means in the territory of that State Party; or - (ii) To cooperate and assist the competent authorities in the collection or recording of;

-(i) To collect or record, through the application of technical means in the territory of that State Party; or content data, in real time, of specified communications in its territory transmitted by means of [a computer system] [an information and communications technology device].
+content data, in real time, of specified communications in its territory transmitted by means of an information and communications technology system.